7. Intro to Async Execution#

 Immediately executes op as part of the async context from which it is invoked.
 Blocks the enclosing async context but frees the executing thread, allowing the runtime to schedule other tasks on it.
 Can only be called from within an async context.

-Submits a task to the async runtime, returning a handle that can later be awaited.
+Submits the operation’s future to the async runtime, returning a handle that can later be awaited.
 Non-blocking.
 Can only be called from within an async context.

 Note: An async context is any code appearing in a block defined with the async keyword, e.g. async fn ..., async { ... }, async || { ... }.